tmnestor/LayoutLM_annotation_ms/README.md

 The system works with the existing DU-SSD directory structure where:
 - Each case has a unique identifier (e.g., 1-12ABCDEF)
 - Each case contains multiple document images
-- LayoutLM output results are stored in CSV format with a page_id column
+- LayoutLM output results are stored in CSV format with an image_id column
 - Annotation data is extracted to individual files for human review

 ## LayoutLM Annotation Management System Directory Structure